 The aim of the English course is to promote the linguistic maturity of students by developing their capacity to use language appropriately and effectively in a variety of situations, and by developing their appreciation of language and its use.
-This includes dealing explicitly with "the basics" such as grammar, spelling and punctuation while encouraging students to reflect on a range of texts.
-The Year 10 course is constructed so as to provide three frameworks for studies in Senior English that best cater for students' needs.
-Three courses are available in 2020.
+This includes dealing explicitly with "the basics" such as grammar, spelling and punctuation while encouraging students to engage with a range of texts.
+The Year 10 course is constructed to provide two frameworks for studies in Senior English that best cater for students' needs.

 - English suitable for all students - English Extension an extension course that extends able students in preparation for IB English and advanced QCAA English.
-It is aimed at students who are achieving at least a HA+ in Year 9 English - Essential English for students who are learning English as an additional language, and for students requiring additional support
+It is aimed at students who are achieving at least a HA+ in Year 9 English